tinacms/tina.io/content/blog/tina-is-in-beta.md

 ## Vercel Integration

 We wanted to reduce the friction to almost zero when testing TinaCMS, so we worked on adding Vercel integration.
-This means if you sign up for an account, you can one click and deploy in minutes and start playing around with TinaCMS and Tina Cloud, using our Starter.
+This means if you sign up for an account, you can one-click and deploy in minutes and start playing around with TinaCMS and Tina Cloud, using our Starter.

 ## Dashboard Overhaul

-When using Tina Cloud in Alpha our dashboard UX wasn't a first class experience and at times could be confusing.
-We completely overhauled the experience, making it easier and quicker to add an application to the Cloud, invite users and find the important information such as site url(s) or client-id.
+When using Tina Cloud in Alpha our dashboard UX wasn't a first-class experience and at times could be confusing.
+We completely overhauled the experience, making it easier and quicker to add an application to the Cloud, invite users and find the important information such as site URL(s) or client-id.

-If you did user the Alpha you will need to sign up again as we made large changes to the way we handle user signup in our backend.
+If you did use the Alpha you will need to sign up again as we made large changes to the way we handle user signup in our backend.

 ## Changes to Content modeling

-Content Modeling is the core of how you interact with TinaCMS and also retrieve the your content.
+Content Modeling is the core of how you interact with TinaCMS and also retrieve your content.
 We decided to make an important change and be more primitive based in nature.

-This allows for more simplist queries that don't require disambiguation, we believe this will allow you as a developer to craft queries with ease.
+This allows for more simplest queries that don't require disambiguation, we believe this will allow you as a developer to craft queries with ease.

 If you used the Alpha of Tina you might want to read this article the team put together to explain all of the [changes and how to migrate](https://tina.io/docs/tina-cloud/migration-overview/).